Skip to content

 "Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of your clients." - Richard Branson

 - Do something with those complaints that you already received.
-You must track them and monitor on each and every possible platform.
+You must track them and monitor them on every possible platform.
 Nowadays guests have multiple channels, where they can express their opinion about your place.
 Make sure you are aware of those platforms.
 Respond to the comments!
-This will show people that you are listening and you actually care.
+This will show people that you are listening and you care.
 Check out how to manage your hotel reputation, when you receive a negative comment.

 If you notice, that more guests are pointing out one or another aspect at your hotel (uncomfortable bed, noise from the street, grumpy receptionist...), that means there is an actual problem that needs a solution.

-Consider guest complaints as improvement opportunity
+Consider guest complaints as an improvement opportunity

 Subscribe to our Newsletter